yeshco/cognociendo-notes/Pelishtim.md

 - This Mycenaeans bands take advantage of that and displacing the previous inhabitants[^C] of the south coast of Isreal they settle there a deserts throw away from Egypt.
 - At around the same time the Israelites being slaves of Egypt for 200+ years finally escape Egypts prompted by the 10 plagues that Egypt suffered.
 - Their aim is the land of Canaan but God decides they will not to go trough the Mycenaean encampments and instead will go into the desert[^B].
-- 40 years later Israel comes out the desert and enters Canaan from the east and starts conquering the land.
+- 40 years later the Israelites come out the desert and enter the land of Canaan from the east and they start conquering the land.
 - The mountains are completely conquered for Israel, but they don't attack the Mycenaeans (except maybe the cities that encroach on the mountain (old Mycenaeans?).
 - Most of Israel settles in the land and relaxes, but the tribe of דן has most of his inheritance allotted to him in the plain just north of the Mycenaeans cities.
 - Fighting alone against them is impossible to דן *since the Mycenaeans are much more technologically advanced than them*[^H] so they decide to also look for other places to settle and parts of them end up in the north[^I].